Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 > :   "Yes but there's no business value in web so this should go to wishlist..."
 > :   "Maybe this goes into the tech wishing well?"
 > :   "Yes"

+Two new work items are processed which are considered to belong to `TECH WISHING WELL` board.
+The team discusses criteria for such items: “middle stage between wishlist and fire” and “no business value”.
+With the presentation and acceptance of these rationale, the meaning of `TECH WISHING WELL` is collaboratively constructed and affirmed.
+The tertiary contradiction between the previous state of practice and this new one is thus resolved and the use of the board may be seen to have become part of accepted practice for the team.

 ### Transformation summary